paulinalasko/shopping-cart-react/README.md

 -Bootstrap\
 -HTML5

+## Features:
+-Browse through products on different pages\
+-Add products to shopping cart\
+-Customize quantity after adding to cart if you want to increase or decrease the amount -Practice with Bootstrap styling

 ## Credits
 This project is for personal use only.
 I do not own any of the rights for the assets used in this project.
 All the image credits can be found [here](https://github.com/paulinalasko/shopping-cart-react/blob/main/credits.md).